YemSalat/url-parser/README.md

 `updateUrlQuery(urlString, query, options)`
-Will update the url query string with the values provided
+Will update the url query string with the values provided In order to remove a parameter - supply it as undefined, e.g. `{ foo: undefined }`

 `updateUrlHash(urlString, query, options)`
 Will update the url hash with the value provided